1 Ln N Converge Or Diverge

 lim (n→∞) (n/ln(n)) = lim (n→∞) (1/(1/n)) = lim (n→∞) n = ∞

 Since the limit is infinite, the limit comparison test doesn't directly tell us about the convergence or divergence in this case.
-However, it highlights the behavior of the series relative to the harmonic series.
+Still, it highlights the behavior of the series relative to the harmonic series.
 The fact that the limit is infinite suggests that our series diverges at least as fast as the harmonic series which is known to diverge.

 Why ln(n) Grows Slower Than n: A Deeper Look

 The divergence of Σ (1/ln(n)) is intrinsically linked to the relatively slow growth of the natural logarithm function, ln(n).
 While ln(n) increases without bound as n approaches infinity, it does so much more slowly than n itself.
 This slow growth is why the terms 1/ln(n) decrease towards zero too slowly for the series to converge.
-To illustrate this, consider the following:

 • Linear Growth: The function n grows linearly; adding 1 to n increases its value by a constant amount.